coffee19850519/single_cell_spatial_image/README.md

 ### Customize segmentation model
 RESEPT supports fine-tuning our segmentation model by using your own 10x data.
-Organize all 10x data and their labels according to our predefined data schema and download our pre-trained model from [here](a new link).
+Organize all 10x data and their labels according to our predefined data schema and download our pre-trained model from [click here for downloading data and model](https://bmbl.bmi.osumc.edu/downloadFiles/data_and_model/data_and_model.zip).
 The 10x data of each sample should be located in a separate sub-folder under the 'data' folder.
 Specify the downloaded model file path and run the following command line to get the RGB images of your own data and the customized model.
 ```
 wget https://bmbl.bmi.osumc.edu/downloadFiles/RESEPT/RESEPT.zip
 unzip RESEPT.zip